ghulam420-sarwar/Wearable-Health-Monitor/README.md

 # Wearable Health Monitoring Device

-A compact ESP32-C3-based wearable that continuously monitors **heart rate** and **body surface temperature** on the wrist/finger, shows live readings on a small OLED, and vibrates if the heart rate crosses safety thresholds.
-The board was taken from schematic to PCB in KiCad.
+A compact ESP32-C3-based wearable that continuously monitors heart rate and body surface temperature on the wrist/finger, shows live readings on a small OLED, and vibrates if the heart rate crosses safety thresholds.
+The board was taken from schematic to PCB in KiCad, and manufactured by [PCBWay](https://www.pcbway.com) through their student sponsorship programme.

 ![Circuit diagram](https://github.com/ghulam420-sarwar/Wearable-Health-Monitor/blob/main/circuit_diagram.png)